Jacksonville Boat Accident Lawyer

 According to the U.S. Coast Guard, recreational boating injuries are on the rise.
 In 2016 alone, injuries increased by 11.1 percent, while fatalities increased by 12 percent.
 This may be due to more inexperienced boaters taking to the waters, more people boating while intoxicated, or simply more boaters in general.
 Injuries sustained in water vessel collisions are often similar to those sustained in land motor vehicle collisions.
 However, there is an added risk of death due to drowning during boating accidents.
 Moreover, boat occupants are not protected by crumple zones, seat belts, safety glass, and air bags.
 During high speed collisions, occupants may be ejected into the water or into the other boat, resulting in broken limbs, whiplash, traumatic brain injury, and/or drowning.
 Common injuries caused during boating collisions include the following:

 - Carbon monoxide poisoning;

 - Contusions; and

 - Cardiac arrest; and

-Help is Available after Serious Boating Accidents in Lake City and Jacksonville
+Help is Available after Serious Boating Accidents in Jacksonville

 If you or a loved one were injured in a boating accident, call the Jacksonville boat accident lawyers at Douglas & Douglas for a free consultation.
 We will learn about the facts of your case and let you know how we may be able to help you get compensation for your injuries from the negligent party responsible for your harm.